go-to-k/cls3/README.md

 ### Deletion of Vector Buckets for S3 Vectors

-The `-vv | --vectorBucketsMode` option allows you to delete the Vector Buckets for S3 Vectors.
+The `-V | --vectorBucketsMode` option allows you to delete the Vector Buckets for S3 Vectors.

 In this mode, operation across regions is not possible, but only in **one region**.
 You can specify the region with the `-r` option.